If you’re on a path to retire early, it makes sense to acquaint yourself with some wondrous tax savings.

 HSAs represent a terrific tax break because they offer three different levels of tax savings: (1) deposits are deductible; (2) earnings grow tax-free; and (3) withdrawals aren’t taxed if they’re used to pay qualified medical expenses.
 For details, see IRS Publication 969.

 The Mooses’ Record.
-Despite our early retirement, we’ve continued to max out contributions to our HSA accounts (including $1,000 per year in catch-up contributions after I turned 55).
-The chart below covers 2013-2017 (projected) and shows tax savings of $5775.
-More savings will accrue as our HSA investments grow tax-free.
+Despite our early retirement, we’ve continued to max our HSA contributions (including $1,000 per year in catch-up contributions after I turned 55).
+The chart below shows our tax savings through the end of 2017.
+We’ll receive more savings as our HSA investments grow tax-free.

 |Tax Year||HSA Funded||Tax Rate||Fed Savings||State Savings||Total Savings|